Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Methods

 \subsection{System and protocol}

 The experimental system is a rubidium-87 cold-atom system sketched in \cref{fig:setup}.
 The coils responsible for generating the MOT magnetic fields are mounted inside the vacuum chamber, allowing operation with relatively low currents – up to \SI{5}{\ampere} – for which ultra-precise current sources are available.
 The same in-vacuum MOT coil pair is also used for generating the magnetic quadrupole trap in a subsequent stage.
 The internal radius of the MOT coils is $\SI{32}{\milli\meter}$, their width $\SI{16}{\milli\meter}$, their thickness $\SI{10}{\milli\meter}$, and they are separated vertically by $\SI{34}{\milli\meter}$.
+They have 128 windings each in a stack of $16\times8$ (horizontal $\times$ vertical).
+The precision requirement for the current drivers is analyzed in \cref{fig:deviationFromHomogeneous}(b).

 The experimental protocol proceeds as follows.
-After a MOT loading stage on the \(F=2 \leftrightarrow F'=3\) transition of the D$_2$ line, the magnetic quadrupole field is turned off, and polarization gradient cooling (PGC) is applied in the circ/circ configuration using the same optical beams as for the MOT.
-We then extinguish the MOT beams, retain only the repumper addressing the \(F=1\) ground state, and apply optical pumping on the \(F=2 \leftrightarrow F'=2\) transition in the presence of a small homogeneous magnetic field.
-This field defines the quantization axis and enables population transfer into the low-field-seeking Zeeman sublevel \(F=2, m_F=2\).
+After a MOT loading stage on the \(F=2 \leftrightarrow F'=3\) transition of the D$_2$ line, the magnetic quadrupole field is turned off, and polarization gradient cooling (PGC) is applied in the $\sigma^+ -\sigma^-$ configuration, cf. Sec.
+8.4 of \cite{metcalf1999laser}, using the same optical beams as for the MOT.
+We then extinguish the MOT beams, retain only the repumper addressing the \(F=1\) ground state, and apply optical pumping on the \(F=2 \leftrightarrow F'=2\) transition in the presence of a small homogeneous magnetic field coaxial with the pump beam.
+It is to this field direction that the atomic magnetic moment becomes aligned during the pumping stage and remains so when the homogeneous field is adiabatically replaced by the quadrupole field at the onset of magnetic trapping.
+Ideally, the population is transferred into the low-field-seeking Zeeman sublevel \(F=2, m_F=2\) with respect to the quantization axis defined both by the beam axis and magnetic field.

-Subsequently, a strong quadrupole magnetic trap is ramped up gradually – satisfying the adiabaticity condition – to an axial gradient of \(5\) to \(\SI{6.6}{\Gauss\per\milli\meter}\).
+Subsequently, a strong quadrupole magnetic trap is ramped up gradually to an axial gradient of \(5-\SI{6.6}{\Gauss\per\milli\meter}\).
+Here, except for a tiny radius around a magnetic zero traversing the cloud, the adiabaticity condition remains satisfied, i.e., the direction of the atomic magnetic moment follows the change of the local magnetic field.
+Ideally, the atoms remain in the low-field-seeking Zeeman sublevel \(F=2, m_F=2\) with respect to the \emph{local} magnetic field direction.
 After the trap reaches full strength, we wait for \(\SI{400}{\milli\second}\) to allow the atomic cloud to relax; that is, to damp center-of-mass and breathing oscillations before image acquisition.